geezyx/docker-ruby-nodejs/README.md

 Docker-Ruby
 =======================

-Small bootstrap container for a ruby app.
+Small bootstrap container for a ruby app with nodejs added.
 Provide the environment variables below and off you go!

 Environment variables
 ---------------------